 Congress and DMK alliance:

-Former Puducherry Chief Minister and senior leader of the Congress V Narayanasamy told IANS, “We have almost reached a conclusion, but will finalize it in Chennai.
+Former Puducherry Chief Minister and senior leader of the Congress V Narayanasamy told IANS, “We have almost reached a conclusion, but will finalise it in Chennai.
 There are certain minor issues to be ironed out and we may sign the deal on Wednesday.”
-Narayanasamy was tight-lipped when asked about the Chief Ministerial candidate of the alliance.
+Narayanasamy was tight lipped when asked about the Chief Ministerial candidate of the alliance.

 Narayanasamy, who was forced to step down as Chief Minister, said that his party would come back to power in the next Assembly election.
 He said,”Only a few leaders have left the Congress and the cadres are intact and we will give a fitting reply to the BJP in the elections.”